egel-lang/egel-docs/source/life.rst

 lines start with `/*` and end with `*/`.
 Single-line comments start with `//`.

-We'll rely on combinator defined in `prelude.eg` and `io.ego`.
+We'll rely on combinators defined in `prelude.eg` and `io.ego`.
 A `.ego` file is an object file, a binary on your system.